 Regardless of historical and religious texts, which there will always be someone willing to argue the interpretation of, one overwhelming issue is clear.
 That is, until doctors and those publishing medical studies begin to analyze the body’s mineral system at the cellular and tissue level as reflected through HTMA data, there will remain a disconnect between medicine/health conditions and the role mineral imbalance plays.
 When we’re able to view the biochemical makeup of the individual at the cellular and tissue level, examining and seeing the true mineral and nutrient balances in the body, it becomes easier to understand that the vegan diet is not based on human physiology.
 Rather, veganism is an ideology founded as recently as the 1940s, with very little historical basis.
 Even in terms of environmental sustainability, veganism falls short, creating a planet less sustainable than a 20% to 40% omnivorous diet, according to this study.

 As stated at the outset, the tone of this article is to support and empower through knowledge, much of which is rarely taught or talked about.
 Whether you agree or disagree with this information is your choice, but seeing how much of the existing dialogue out there ignores the basic science of mineral interrelationships and nutritional biochemistry or even denies altogether the concept of nutrient deficiencies and imbalance, it’s important that this information is understood so that those choosing the vegan diet have fuller disclosure.
-The author, having immense respect for the ethical choice being made by vegans and vegetarians for animal welfare, and caring deeply about the health of all people, has tragically seen in both his personal life as well as professional practice helping people (many being vegans in ill health), the damaging health effects from an individual's choice to avoid meat.
+The author, having immense respect for the ethical choice being made by vegans and vegetarians for animal welfare, and caring deeply about the health of all people, has tragically seen in both his personal life as well as professional practice (seeing many vegans admitted in ill health), the damaging health effects from an individual's choice to fully avoid meat.
 The goal here is to provide education and information to those that are open to it, for everyone’s best wellness.
 At least with the information provided above, the reader can now begin to take measures that can limit some of these nutritional imbalances, though some concessions may be needed.
 The reader will also be better able to navigate through much of the misguided information that pervades the Internet today insisting that vegan nutritional deficiencies are a myth.
 Resisting evidence to the contrary that deficiencies don’t exist not only clouds the greater understanding and blocks answers that many of those who are suffering are seeking and desperately need.
 Rather, let’s open the dialogue to promoting greater nutritional education, one that doesn't pit the convictions of vegans against carnists or vice versa, but one that ultimately serves all those with the common goal of living one’s healthiest life.
 We must absolutely advocate for far more compassionate and humane animal farming practices, as the current cruelty to many animals is horrendous.
 However, we must also remember that almost no one today is innocent from breaking the principal of ahimsa, and that there are healthy and humane sources of meat (www.eatwild.com).
 For many, it is at their own self-harm and sacrifice that dietary meat is abstained from altogether long term.
 It is about finding a healthy balance, and success with the vegan diet is really dependent on proper supplementation combined with one’s individual biochemical makeup.
 For the large numbers of vegans worldwide who are experiencing lowered energy / adrenal fatigue, depression, failure to thrive, sluggish thyroid, digestive issues, or worse, it would be worthwhile to examine your mineral levels through an HTMA test to gain a clearer understanding of your nutrient deficiencies and excesses, simply to at least know where you stand.
 Even proactively, doing so can be an essential first step in understanding and validating for oneself what is written here and restoring a healthier biochemical balance that will pay dividends in health later in life.